1922 Springfield Red and White football team

 The 1922 Springfield Red and White football team was an American football team that represented Springfield College as an independent during the 1922 college football season.
-Led by first-year head coach Edward J. Hickox, Springfield compiled a record of 6–2.
-Frank G. Civiletto was the team's captain.
-Springfield played their season opener against at the Eastern States Exposition oval and the remainder of their home games at Pratt Field in Springfield, Massachusetts.
+Led by first-year head coach Edward J. Hickox, Springfield compiled a record of 6–2.> Frank G. Civiletto was the team's captain.
+Springfield played its season opener against at the Eastern States Exposition oval and the remainder of its home games at Pratt Field in Springfield, Massachusetts.